kysonlol/GlobalProtect-VPN-Disabler/README.md

 Useful for devices who have a VPN installed via GlobalProtect that is configured as `Always-On` and wants to disable it temporaily.

+# GlobalProtect

+GlobalProtect is a VPN-service used by enterprise's, companies or businesses.
+The main goal is to ensure that a firewall is always active no matter what internet your connected to.
+For example: a school laptop connected to the school Wifi will have the same internet restrictions as if the school laptop was connected to your home Wifi.
+Thats the power of a VPN.

+By default, GlobalProtect, the app itself, has the ability to add VPN entries.
+These VPN entires can be removed by default.
+You can also add VPN entries, remove VPN entries and edit them.
+However, GlobalProtect has one enforcement policy.
+(A VPN entry is esssentially just the VPN portal domain (vpn.example.com), or an IP address).

+Enterprises, etc, can force a VPN to enabled at all times and cannot be removed as an entry.
+This means that your administrator can ensure that no more VPN portals are removed, added, or edited.
+This script tries to disable the VPN entirely, even if your administrator prevents it from being disabled.

 # Payload

 1. Kills GlobalProtect related-userspace processes